-How do you even get good wine online during a quarantine?
-What if your supermarket is out or you don’t want to venture out of the house?
+How do you even get good wine online?
 Here are a couple ways you can get wine delivered:

 Wine.com is my go to for finding most of my favorite bottles of wine and having them shipped.
 Because they have a warehouse in CA, shipping to California usually takes about 1 day sometimes 2 days, and is pretty fast anywhere else as well (but check on specifics for your state).